 What Our Thyroids Do on a Day to Day Basis

-Our thyroid is a butterfly-shaped glands that is found in the front of our throats right below our Adam’s apple (the larynx).
-It’s responsible for regulating our thyroid hormones on a day to day basis.
+Our thyroid is a butterfly-shaped gland that is found in the front of our throats right below our Adam’s apple (the larynx).
+It’s responsible for regulating our thyroid hormones on a day-to-day basis.
 But what do those hormones do?
 There are three thyroid hormones, two of which are commonly known as T3 and T4.
-The other is lesser known, yet still important and called calcitonin.
+The other is lesser-known, yet still important, and called calcitonin.
 These hormones control the body’s metabolic rate as well as contribute to heart function, digestive health, muscle control, bone maintenance, and even brain development and mood.
-The release of these hormones are completely controlled by the TSH (thyroid-stimulating hormone) that’s produced by the pituitary gland.
-They are utilized in the body to assist with energy and also affect how other hormones in the body work as well.
+The release of these hormones is completely controlled by the TSH (thyroid-stimulating hormone) that’s produced by the pituitary gland.
+They are utilized in the body to assist with energy and also affect how other hormones in the bodywork as well.

 Possible Thyroid Problems

 It’s estimated that 30 million people have a thyroid disorder of some kind.
-Many people suffer from underactive thyroid, known as hypothyroidism, while others suffer from overactive thyroid disorder, or hyperthyroidism.
+Many people suffer from an underactive thyroid, known as hypothyroidism, while others suffer from an overactive thyroid disorder or hyperthyroidism.
 Both can be detrimental to one’s health and cause a host of other health issues to occur as a result.
-Hypoythyroidism is most common, especially in women.
-It can lead to weight gain, a slowed metabolism, low energy, depression, digestion upset, mood problems, joint pain, poor memory, muscle stiffness, headaches and more.
-It often leads to autoimmune disease disorders known as Hashimoto’s and Graves disease due to the way the thyroid affects all major parts of the body.
-Hypothyroidism can cause anxious-like energy, problem gaining weight, higher body temperatures, trouble sleeping, and overactive digestion.
+Hypothyroidism is most common, especially in women.
+It can lead to weight gain, a slowed metabolism, low energy, depression, digestion upset, mood problems, joint pain, poor memory, muscle stiffness, headaches, and more.
+It often leads to autoimmune disease disorders known as Hashimoto’s and Grave’s disease due to the way the thyroid affects all major parts of the body.
+Hypothyroidism can cause anxious-like energy, problems gaining weight, higher body temperatures, trouble sleeping, and overactive digestion.

 The reasons for a thyroid disorder are hard to pinpoint since many things can cause an imbalance quickly.
 A poor diet, too much or too little exercise, consistent stress, trauma, a food allergy, lack of rest, metabolic disorders, other hormone disorders, medication and birth control pills, and so many other things can affect one’s thyroid.
-Many women in their early 20’s and 30’s begin to show thyroid problems, but it can occur at any age, even babies and young children.
+Many women in their early 20s and 30s begin to show thyroid problems, but it can occur at any age, even in babies and young children.

 Nutrients Needed for a Healthy Thyroid

-One of the main nutrients needed for a well-functioning thyroid is iodine, yet too much can actually pose a problem and lead to hypothyroidism, therefore it’s crucial not to just assume that taking an iodine supplement will fix the issue.
+One of the main nutrients needed for a well-functioning thyroid is iodine, yet too much can pose a problem and lead to hypothyroidism, therefore it’s crucial not to just assume that taking an iodine supplement will fix the issue.
 Other nutrients necessary for a healthy thyroid (and metabolism) are B vitamins, good clean sources of fat, substantial amino acids (protein), and a variety of fruits and vegetables that supply high-quality vitamins and minerals.
-Though many animal foods contain B vitamins and some even have good sources of fat, such as fish, eating these foods are not necessary to maintaining a healthy thyroid.
-In fact, though fish is a natural source of iodine, it’s also dangerously high in mercury, with more and more research being found everyday just how toxic fish is to our bodies.
-Mercury can cause not only problems to our thyroid, but also permanent neurological damange.
+Though many animal foods contain B vitamins and some even have good sources of fat, such as fish, eating these foods is not necessary to maintain a healthy thyroid.
+Though fish is a natural source of iodine, it’s also dangerously high in mercury, with more and more research being found every day just how toxic fish is to our bodies.
+Mercury can cause not only problems to our thyroid but also permanent neurological damage.
 And while foods like eggs and lean poultry supply B vitamins and are a better option than red meat, they are overall not the best source of nutrition for long-term health.